nicolgit/hub-and-spoke-playground/scenarios/ping-any-to-any-firewall.md

 # SOLUTION: Allows machines in ANY spoke to communicate with ANY machine in ANY other spoke

+## Pre-requisites

+In order to apply this solution you have to deploy hub playground only.

+## Solution
 In order to allow this communication, via **Azure Firewall**:

 Create the following route table in `west europe`: `spokes-we-to-hub-routes`